 You should notice individual, miniature plants appearing at this time.
 Separate them into new pots.

-Sandy, slightly acidic soil is ideal for the butterwort plant.
+Sandy, slightly acidic soil with good drainage is ideal for the butterwort plant.
 Don’t bother amending it with too many nutrients prior to planting – it prefers nutrient-poor soil and is often found in places like wet pine flatwoods, coastal plains, and pine savannas.

 You don’t need to do much in order to prune your butterwort.
 Most of the time, all you need to do is cut back any dead leaves you see in the early spring or late winter.
 Doing this will encourage new growth.